 TG: If I had to be you, what would I see?
 What would I experience?
 What does that look like?

 GB: It’s not like a physical cake.
 It’s just brown lines like in my brain is making layers.
-And then I fill them in with what I get in the wine.
+Then I fill them in with what I get in the wine.

 TG: Is it like a wooden frame or just lines?
 What color of brown?
 Are the lines thin or thick?

 GB: Just a frame and it’s tan brown with thin lines.
-And it’s like a layer cake in between the lines (she motions to the layers about ½ inch apart).
+It’s like a layer cake in between the lines (she motions to the layers about ½ inch apart).

-TG: So it looks like the layers are only about half an inch apart.
+TG: It looks like the layers are only about half an inch apart.
 In your mind’s eye, how far away is these layers?
 (Gillian motions to about 10 inches right in front of her face).
 How big is it?

 GB: It’s about eight inches tall and it’s square.